MusarrafAM/2-LFS---JavaScript-/README.md

 Type converstion = Number(x) OR String(x) OR Boolean(x)

-The Keyword const is a little misleading.
-It does not define a constant value.
-It defines a constant reference to a value.
+The keyword const is a bit misleading, as it doesn't define a constant value but rather a constant reference to a value. const prevents reassignment of the variable itself (the reference), but it does not make the value it points to immutable.
+For objects and arrays, the contents can still be modified, but you cannot reassign the variable to a different value or object.

 Math.trunc = Eliminate decimal value , Math.abs = Change negative into positive